infinum/wordpress-handbook/How we do it in WordPress/Optimizations.md

 ### 6. Setup caching for the project.

-For none AWS projects we use WP Rocket plugin for caching, and for AWS projects we use CloudFront in combination with Eightshift Utils plugin for caching.
+For non-AWS projects we use WP Rocket plugin for caching, and for AWS projects we use CloudFront in combination with Eightshift Utils plugin for caching.

 ### 7. Run Lighthouse and PageSpeed Insights tests.